Precautions You Should Take When Working At Height

 Risk Assessments and Planning

 You cannot simply just jump into a job when you are working at heights.
-The whole operation needs to planned properly and have the correct workers supervising and conducting the job.
+You need to plan the whole operation properly.
+The correct workers should be supervising and conducting the job.
 The first thing you need to do is conduct a risk assessment.
 Once you have spotted the hazards and risks you will be able to put the relevant controls and PPE in place for the job.

-Emergency precautions now need to be put in place; your entire workforce needs to be informed of the precautions in case there is an accident or emergency.
+You need to put emergency precautions in place; you need to inform your entire workforce of the precautions in case there is an accident or emergency.

 The next consideration is the safety of the working platform.
 If scaffolding is required you need to ensure that it abides by the industry requirements for its guard rails and toe boards.
-It also needs to be inspected and put up by competent contractors.
+You also need to make sure competent contractors inspect it and that they put it up.

 Next, how are your workers going to get to the platform?
 Is a ladder sufficient for the job or will you need an elevated platform to get to the work?
 Once you have made this decision you will need to consider the additional risks that implementing this will cause.